FIRST-Tech-Challenge/FtcRobotController/README.md

   the Control Hub was not able to communicate with its internal Expansion Hub
 * Fixes certain I2C devices not showing up in the appropriate `HardwareMap` fields (such as `hardwareMap.colorSensor`)
 * Fixes issue where performing a Wi-Fi factory reset on the Control Hub would not set the Wi-Fi band to 2.4 GHz
-* Fixes issue where OnBotJava might fail to create a new file if the option to "Setup Code for Configured Hardware" was selected
+* Fixes issue where OnBotJava might fail to create a new file if the option to "Setup Code for Configured org.firstinspires.ftc.teamcode.Hardware" was selected
 * Fixes issue where performing certain operations after an OpMode crashes would temporarily break Control/Expansion Hub communication
 * Fixes issue where a Control Hub with a configured USB-connected Expansion Hub would not work if the Expansion Hub was missing at startup
 * Fixes potential issues caused by having mismatched Control/Expansion Hub firmware versions